psobocinski/traffic-modelling/article.md

 Therefore, we can conclude that generally speaking, **opportunistic lane changing is not a zero-sum gain**, and can benefit all drivers on the road if exercised judiciously.
 This means not changing lanes too frequently (i.e. adhering to a reasonable minimum time in lane), and only changing lanes if it saves a signicant amount of time (i.e. the time saved is 90% or higher).

-#### Future Improvements
+#### Next Steps

+"Be patient.
+Change lanes, but not frivolously.
+Everybody wins."

+This is essentially what the results tell us.
 Experienced drivers will likely not find this conclusion surprising.

-The benefit of having this model is that statistical data could be applied, which would give a more concrete optimum range given varying conditions that we held constant (for example, number of lanes).
+Perhaps the model could unlock more benefit by having actual traffic data mapped to it.
+Doing so could yield a more concrete optimum range given varying conditions that we had held constant in our investigation.
+For example, modelling various traffic conditions by defining a different **Time on Road Function**.

-Also, we have not had the change to fully explore the hypothetical potential of self-driving cars.
+Moreover, we have only begun to explore the potential of self-driving cars, in the context of the model.
 A random lane assignment with no lane changes will inevitably lead to imbalanced lanes.
+This strongly suggests that a lane-levelling algorithm can be a significant performance improvement over the no-lane-changes case.

-A valuable avenue to explore is how a lane-levelling algorithm competes against the opportunistic lane changing behaviour we have explored here.
-We hope to pursue this in the next part of this blog post.
+Therefore, it would be potentially valuable to investigate how such an algorithm compares to an opportunistic lane changing strategy.
+This is what we aim to pursue in the second part of this article.
+Stay tuned!

 #### Source Code

+The model is written in Node JS and is available under an open-source MIT license:

 https://github.com/connected-psobocinski/game-theory-traffic-modelling